Email / Google Scholar / Researchgate / Pubmed / Twitter

 Principal Investigator: Marco Venniro

 Marco received a Ph.D. in pharmacology from the University of Palermo in 2012.
 He was then accepted into the NIH Graduate Partnership Program.
 Following a 2-year fellowship at the National Institute on Drug Abuse Marco received his Ph.D. in translational biomedicine from the University of Verona in 2016.
 He completed his postdoctoral fellowship in the laboratory of Dr. Yavin Shaham in 2020.
-He joined the University of Maryland School of Medicine as an assistant professor in the Department of Neurobiology in 2021.
+He joined the University of Maryland School of Medicine as an Assistant Professor in the Department of Neurobiology in 2021 and was promoted to Associate Professor with tenure in 2025.

 Marco is interested in behavior and translational research with a focus on the social component of neuropsychiatric disorders.
 He is particularly interested in understanding how alternative nondrug rewards can be used to control and treat drug addiction with a focus on social reward.